Hmlynch/Online-Store-Ecommerce-Case-Study/Python/README.md

 - The installations are described in the Case_Study.ipynb report shown in the main folder.

 ##### How to view these documents?
 - View the Case_Study.ipynb report.
-- Download the Excel file to see the entirety of the process.
 - View from the GitHub format.
 - Download the the Case_Study.ipynb code to view more indepth.